frederic-perez/AmE-dictionary/data/dictionary.md

 __cheapen__ _v_
 __cheapjack__ _adj_ Inferior in quality or value. _Syn_ shoddy, tawdry _The boardwalk is rife with shabby shops selling cheapjack souvenirs._
 __cheapskate__ _n_ _informal_ :three::dart: Someone who does not like to spend money.
+__cheat code__ _n_ __2__ A ploy or technique that bypasses traditional methods or rules in order to improve oneself or one’s success: _We don’t know what sort of cheat code he may have discovered to pass the audition, but his mediocre talent sure has us wondering._
 __cheat__ _n_
 __check in__ _v_
 __check something out__